Epic home fails: world's worst design and DIY mistakes

 An off-centre chandelier

-Geometry clearly wasn't a strong point for the person that fitted this chandelier.
+Geometry clearly wasn't a strong point for the person who fitted this chandelier.
 There's probably a practical reason why it's not sitting in the centre of the recessed ceiling – perhaps they had to find a reinforced beam – but really there is no justification for this absolute shambles.

 A mismatched duo